snowplow-devops/terraform-aws-snowflake-loader-ec2/README.md

 # Copyright and license

-The Terraform Snowflake Loader project is Copyright 2022-2022 Snowplow Analytics Ltd.
+The Terraform AWS Snowflake Loader on EC2 project is Copyright 2022-2022 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.